AdvaniaSE/BicepTrainingLab/3. Creating resources in VSCode/lab.md

 - Right click your template in the file explorer of VSCode and select `Generate parameters file`

 This will generate a parameters file with all your required parameters in the same folder as the template.
 If a parameter has a default value it will not be included in the parameters file, but has to be added afterwards.

+## Deploying templates to Azure

+Now that you have a template file and a matching parameter file it's time to deploy the storage account to Azure.
+Templates can be deployed directly from VS Code or by using command line.
+In this part of the lab we will explore all options.

+### Deploy templates using VSCode

+The simplest way to get started with template deployments is to stay in VS Code where the template has been authored.

+- Right click on the template that you created in the steps above.
+- Click on `Deploy bicep file`.
+- You will be presented with a couple of options, the first one is the name of the deployment.
+Keep the default value and press `Enter`.
+- If you're not signed in to Azure in the `Azure Accounts` extension allready, pick `Sign in to Azure` and authenticate using a web browser.
+- Select the subscription where you want to deploy the template.
+- You will be prompted to create or select a resource group, choose `Create new Resource Group`.
+- Type in `bicep-masterclass-rg` and hit enter.
+- Select an Azure region of your choice, e.g. `West Europe`
+- Select the matching parameter file from the dropdown, and select `Use value of "resourceGroup().location"` when prompted.
+- The deployment have now been created.